 The continuous need to reduce, manage and re-organize project timing according to more dynamic and analytical evaluations can be satisfied when adopting certain new tools and methodologies.

-The “WBS – Work Breakdown Structure”, for instance, as a data organization methodology, allows the site manager to subdivide the entire construction process into elementary time periods which are connected to the elementary parts of the model which are viewed as a logical progression of simulated construction phases for improved control and management.
+The “WBS – Work Breakdown Structure”, for instance, as a data organization methodology, allows the site manager to subdivide the entire construction process into elementary time periods which are connected to the elementary parts of the model which are viewed as a logical progression of simulated construction phases (Project time schedule) for improved control and management.

-5D BIM: quantity and cost estimate.
-A new strategy or a traditional approach?
+5D BIM: quantity and cost estimate

 Typically, the cost estimate updates in parallel with how the project design evolves, with the risk of data loss during the updating process (the probability is quite high!).